whage/thesis/thesis.md

 When we encounter a static type error we stop and think about the inconsistency we were about to introduce.
 That record type is missing a field?
 Should I pass just an index instead of the whole list?
 This function is working with arrays but I was building a linked list in that other one?
-Typechecker warnings provide useful guidance during development and greatly reduce debugging time.
+Type checker warnings provide useful guidance during development and greatly reduce debugging time.

 > Good types lead to better code maintainability and faster failure on bad code
 > [@abrahamson-quora]